NomicFoundation/hardhat/docs/README.md

 ### Front Matter

-The front matter must be the first thing in the markdown file and must take the form of valid YAML set between triple-dashed lines.
+The front matter must be the first thing in the Markdown file and must take the form of valid YAML set between triple-dashed lines.
 Here is an example:

 ```
 ---